chenfeng-huang/chenfeng-huang/README.md

 ## About me
-👋 Hi there, My name is Chenfeng Huang. <br>
+Hi there, My name is Chenfeng Huang. <br>
-I was born in Chengdu 🐼, China 🇨🇳, where I lived for 17 years. <br>
+I was born in Chengdu, China 🇨🇳, where I lived for 17 years. <br>
 In Fall 2017, I moved to the United States to pursue my studies and have been here since. <br>
 I'm currently a master's student at USC, majoring in Applied Data Science. <br>
 I am researching on **Causal Inference** and **Anomaly Detection** recently.